hiteshk283/hiteshk283/README.md

 npm start
 ```

-The application will be running on `http://localhost:3000`.
+The application will be running on `http://localhost:3000` and we can use any of the local host as per the requirement.

 ## Contributing